 Solar Energy Defined

 Solar Energy is a type of renewable energy, derived from the sun’s radiation and heat.
-It can convert energy from the sun to generate both electricity and heat.
+Through the use of solar energy, we can convert this energy to generate both electricity and heat.
 Both of which can be generated through the use of Solar Panels.

 Solar Energy works by capturing sunlight, also known as electromagnetic radiation, and turning it into forms of energy.
 Solar technologies such as Solar PV Panels, can capture the sun’s radiation and turn it into useful forms of energy.
 In this instance, green electricity.
 While the amount of solar radiation can vary depending on location, where there is sun, there can be solar.
-Solar panels installed on roof tops is probably the most familiar way we know solar energy to be used.
-However, there are many everyday items that are also solar powered.
+Solar panels installed on rooftops are probably the most familiar way we know solar energy to be used.
+However, there are many everyday items that are also solar-powered.

 Examples of Solar Energy

-As an infinite power source, there are infinite examples of solar energy that we utilise everyday.
+As an infinite power source, there are infinite examples of solar energy that we utilise every day.
 In its simplest form, we use solar energy to dry our clothes, our food and to keep us warm.
-But with technology advancements we now use solar energy to power our homes, heat our homes and water, and even charge our electric cars.
+But with technological advancements, we now use solar energy to power our homes, heat our homes and water, and even charge our electric cars.

 Types of Solar Energy

 The term solar energy is used to define any method of collecting sunlight and turning it into a form of energy.
 There are two main types of solar energy, Passive and Active.
 Passive refers to the use of solar energy without the need for mechanical devices.
 Whereas Active solar energy is solar energy which is collected, stored and distributed through technologies.

 - Passive Solar

 Although even Wind Energy can also be considered a type of solar energy, these are the main types of solar energy we consider.